Atanas Kolev (rapper)

 Atanas Kolev (Атанас Колев; born 21 December 1996), better known by his stage name Nasko, is a Bulgarian singer and basketball player from the Bulgarian city of Varna.
 He was a finalist in X Factor Bulgaria in 2013.

 Biography

 Atanas was born in Varna, Bulgaria.
-He started training basketball at the age of 15 in BC Cherno More (where he still plays).
-He studies at the High School of Mathematics "Dr. Petar Beron", Varna.
+He started training basketball at the age of 15 in BC Cherno More.
+He studied at the High School of Mathematics "Dr. Petar Beron", Varna.

 In 2013, he participated in X Factor where he finished as a runner-up.
-A typical way he starts his songs is with "Lay down on the floor" repeated twice followed by "Nasko e chuek" which if you really concentrate sounds like "It is Nasko, man" but due to his origin (Varna, Bulgaria) it is still debatable what he really means.
+A typical way he starts his songs is with "Lay down on the floor" repeated twice followed by "Nasko e chuek".

 In 2018, he participated in VIP Brother Bulgaria which he won and finished in 1st place.